Search

 Now, we can use this dictionary to count the number of subarrays that sum to k that end at each index in the array.

-This means that to find a subarray that sums to k that ends at index i, we need to find a prefix sum sum_ such that sum_ - k is in the prefix_counts dictionary.
+This means that to find a subarray that sums to k ending at the current index (with prefix sum sum_), we need to find a previous prefix sum equal to sum_ - k in the prefix_counts dictionary.
 More importantly, the number of subarrays that sum to k that end at index i is equal to prefix_counts[sum_ - k].

 Here's a visual to help us understand this better: